troeske/love-to-learn/README.md

 __Merge manual Cards when loading new Exercise Book:__

     (1)  When a user has manually entered cards and then loads an exercise book the manual cards will be lost.
 In this release only a warning appears, and the user can abort if necessary.
     (2) On mobile browsers Firefox, Edge and safari there are some layout issues with showing the help texts and with the nav bar that floats up when keyboard is opened.
-    (3) When adding a new card and user click the incorrect button the card turn read and incorrect counter is increased.
-Correct behavior is to clean the translation.
+    (3) more complex learning cards for flexible content (pictures, lists etc.) to facilitate learning any kind of content (4) ask user to save when leaving the page